mroughan/SurrealNumbers.jl/README.md

 ![2x2 = 4](/test/test_dot_x43.svg)

-The other pieces of the toolkitare the standard things you expect to be able to do with numbers, e.g. round, sign, isinteger, ...
+The other pieces of the toolkit are the standard things you expect to be able to do with numbers, e.g. round, sign, isinteger, ...
 I haven't implemented all of these, but hopefully enough that any others can be easily added.